 Here’s how your business can suffer from a non-mobile friendly website:

-- You’ll be placed lower on the search result pages, if you show up at all
+You’ll be placed lower in the search results page, if you even show up at all

 Depending on how old your website is, you may need to ask your friendly neighborhood web developer about media queries…they’ll know what to do!